chuacw/JSONRPC_Framework/README.md

 Creating an interface
 ---
 You create an interface that mirrors what the server offers.
-In the example below, the interface is called ISomeJSONRPC.
+In the rest of this document, we'll refer to the example of an interface called ISomeJSONRPC.

 ```
 ISomeJSONRPC = interface(IJSONRPCMethods)